visgl/deck.gl/README.md

 ## Contributing

 PRs and bug reports are welcome.
-Note that you once your PR is about to be merged, your will be asked to register as a contributor by filling in a short form.
+Note that you once your PR is about to be merged, you will be asked to register as a contributor by filling in a short form.

 ## Data sources